sg-developer-portal/TechBiz-Documentation-Clone/log_in_to_TechBiz_portal.md

 2. Click **Login with TechPass.**

-3. Follow the on-screen instructions and approve sign-in request.
+3. Follow the on-screen instructions and approve the sign-in request.